RHIT-CSSE/csse304/Homework/Assignment_01/Readme.md

 Indentation and style.
 Your programs should generally follow the style guidelines in http://web.archive.org/web/20020809131500/www.cs.dartmouth.edu/~cs18/F2002/handouts/scheme-tips.html

-I will not be extremely strict about this, but I do want your code to be readable and to not have extremely long lines or “orphan closing parentheses” like you’d do with curly braces in C or Java..
+I will not be extremely strict about this, but I do want your code to be readable and to not have extremely long lines or “orphan closing parentheses” like you’d do with curly braces in C or Java.
+If following the conventions on indenting becomes an annoyance, your menu has a Racket > Reindent all that will do it for you.

 Optional Square Brackets:  Chez Scheme allows you to use a [ ] pair anywhere that a ( ) pair may be used.
 Feel free to do this to make it easier to match parentheses and easier to read your code.
 Especially in